FlashBlock: Attention Caching for Efficient Long-Context Block Diffusion: Empirical Insights

 \section{Empirical Insights}

-We begin by empirically examining how attention behaves across diffusion steps in block diffusion models.
+We begin by empirically examining how attention behaves across diffusion steps in diffusion language models.
 Specifically, we analyze the cross-step stability of attention contributions from tokens inside and outside the current block by comparing attention outputs across adjacent diffusion steps.
+A corresponding visualization and analysis for video diffusion models is provided in the appendix.

 \textbf{Stable block-external attention.} We first analyze attention contributions from tokens outside the current block.
 For a fixed attention head, we compute the similarity of block-external attention outputs $A_{\text{out}}$ between consecutive diffusion steps.
 Figure~\ref{fig:empirical_attention_similarity} (top row) visualizes these similarities across multiple diffusion steps.
 Each heatmap corresponds to one diffusion step transition, where brighter colors indicate higher similarity.
 Across all steps, block-external attention exhibits consistently high similarity and clear structural alignment, indicating that attention contributions from previously generated tokens remain largely unchanged as diffusion progresses.
 This strong cross-step stability suggests that recomputing block-external attention at every diffusion step is largely redundant.